-The INEs have an important role in gathering external perspectives on the Firm and providing an independent channel of communication between the Firm and external stakeholders - its clients, particularly chairs of audit committees, and regulators.
-During the year I met with the Director of the Office of Corporate Enforcement, the Comptroller and Auditor General and the chair of IAASA.
-In addition I had a follow-up meeting with the Central Bank and in 2019 I hope to meet with the Garda National Economic Crime Bureau.
+The INEs continue to play a role in gathering external perspectives on the firm and providing an independent channel of communication between the firm and external stakeholders - PIE audit clients, particularly audit committees, investors and regulators.
+During the year I met with the Garda National Economic Crime Bureau to explain the purpose of the 'Code', the role of the INEs and the firm's AML Policy.

-The INEs continue to meet audit committee chairs of the firm's public interest entity clients.
+The INEs continue to meet audit committees of the firm's public interest entity audit clients.
 These are important stakeholders as audit quality of PIEs is the primary focus of the Code and their views on its operation are vital in informing the manner in which the approach to our work evolves.
-Engaging with audit committee chairs will continue to be an important element of our work during 2019.
+Engaging with audit committees will continue to be an important element of our work during 2020.